-UTC Warrington is a University Technical College that combines the specialist curriculum with the pastoral care and support that is traditionally offered by secondary schools and academies.
+UTC Warrington is a University Technical College that combines the specialist curriculum and employer partnerships with the pastoral care and support that is traditionally offered by secondary schools and academies.
 On this page you can find out more about the UTC and the day-to-day operations.

-At UTCW, your well-being and happiness is of primary importance to us.
+At UTCW, student well-being and happiness is of primary importance to us.
 As a small college we can offer a high level of guidance and support.
 All students will be assigned a Personal Academic Tutor (PAT) and it is their role to offer guidance and support to you throughout your time at UTCW.
-Each team is led by a Progress Leader and supported by the Welfare Officer, Attendance Officer and Assistant Principal for Inclusion.
+Each team is led by a Progress Leader and supported by the Safeguarding Manager, Attendance Officer and Assistant Principal for Inclusion.

 In terms of behaviour, our policy reflects the world-of-work.
 Disruption in the classroom and around the college is not tolerated.
 In an environment where specialist equipment is prominent and business leaders are frequent, it is a priority that a professional code of conduct is adhered to.